 Applicants who have experienced a marital/relationship breakdown but remain in the "marital home" will be offered all appropriate advice and assistance.
 Such applicants will normally be advised to contact their local Community Casework Team for further advice and assistance.
+Any applications received from external applicants will be awarded a total 20 points.

-12.12 Management Transfer Points
+13.13 Management Transfer Points